SoftwareAG/c8y-docs/src/documents/guides/java/agents.html.md

 * Create a jar file with the class and an additional text file "META-INF/services/c8y.lx.driver.Driver".
 The text file needs to contain the fully-qualified class name of the Java class.
 * Deploy the jar file either by copying it to the "lib" folder of the agent or by deploying it through Cumulocity's software management.

 The [BitBucket repository](https://bitbucket.org/m2m/cumulocity-examples) contains numerous examples of drivers.
-Usage of the Java client library is described in the [Java Developer's Guide](/guides/java/introduction.html).
+Usage of the Java client library is described in [Developing Java clients](/guides/java/developing).

+## Server-side agents

+The [BitBucket repository](https://bitbucket.org/m2m/cumulocity-examples) also contains a complete example of a server-side agent for closed devices in the folder "tracker-agent".
+This example works with tracking devices from Telic and Queclink, see the Section "[Devices](/guides/devices)".
+It demonstrates solutions to various challenges when developing server-side functionality for mobile devices.